konstantine25b/polymarket_algo/src/scheduler/README.md

 1. Fetches Elon Musk's tweets and stores them in the database
 2. Runs the Polymarket predictor to update predictions
-3. Runs the Market Prediction Comparison Tool to identify trading opportunities
+3. Runs the Auto-Bidder to place orders based on identified trading opportunities

 ## Features